Wiznet/RP2040-HAT-AWS-C/examples/aws_iot_mqtt/README.md

 //#define USE_SPI_DMA // if you want to use SPI DMA, uncomment.
 ```

-2. Setup network configuration such as IP.
+2. Setup network configuration such as IP in 'aws_iot_mqtt.c' , which is the Connect AWS IoT through MQTT example in 'RP2040-HAT-AWS-C/examples/aws_iot_mqtt/' directory.

 Setup IP, other network settings to suit your network environment and whether to use DHCP.